willeccles/embedded-linux-handbook/rt-software.md

 I encourage you to read [this excellent paper](https://www.kernel.org/doc/ols/2008/ols2008v2-pages-57-66.pdf) written by Pale E McKenney of the IBM Linux Technology Center.
-This paper explains how to choose whether or not you want a real-time kernel (using the PREEMPT RT patches and the like) or a standard "real fast" kernel (the sort an average desktop user might use).
+This paper explains how to choose whether you want a real-time kernel (using the PREEMPT RT patches and the like) or a standard "real fast" kernel (the sort an average desktop user might use).
 There are benchmarks, code samples, and hard data explaining when to choose each.

 Here's a few quick details: